 In VVC, 4:2:2 and 4:4:4 chroma formats are supported as well as 4:2:0.
 Chroma derived mode (DM) derivation table for 4:2:2 chroma format was initially ported from HEVC extending the number of entries from 35 to 67 to align with the extension of intra prediction modes.
 Since HEVC specification does not support prediction angle below −135 degree and above 45 degree, luma intra prediction modes ranging from 2 to 5 are mapped to 2.
 Therefore chroma DM derivation table for 4:2:2: chroma format is updated by replacing some values of the entries of the mapping table to convert prediction angle more precisely for chroma blocks.

-Mode dependent intra smoothing (MDIS)
+4-tap interpolation filter and reference sample smoothing

 Four-tap intra interpolation filters are utilized to improve the directional intra prediction accuracy.
 In HEVC, a two-tap linear interpolation filter has been used to generate the intra prediction block in the directional prediction modes (i.e., excluding Planar and DC predictors).
-In VVC, simplified 6-bit 4-tap Gaussian or Cubic interpolation filter is used for only directional intra modes.
-Non-directional intra prediction process is unmodified.
+In VVC, the two sets of 4-tap IFs replace lower precision linear interpolation as in HEVC, where one is a DCT-based interpolation filter (DCTIF) and the other one is a 4-tap smoothing interpolation filter (SIF).
+The DCTIF is constructed in the same way as the one used for chroma component motion compensation in both HEVC and VVC.
+The SIF is obtained by convolving the 2-tap linear interpolation filter with [1 2 1] /4 filter.

 Depending on the intra prediction mode, the following reference samples processing is performed: